AdaloHQ/docs/website/docs/docs/workflow/testing.md

 - Open `mobile-previewer/package.json`, and add your package in the list of dependencies.
 - Instead of specifying a version, put the relative path to your package.
 For example, if I were trying to add my stopwatch component, I would add the line: `"stopwatch": "../stopwatch",` under dependencies.
 - Run `yarn` inside of `mobile-previewer`.
 Your package should be installed now.
-- If you're an Adalo developer working on an Adalo package, simply replace the version number with the relative path to the package locally.
+- If you're a developer working on an existing library, simply replace the version number with the relative path to the library locally.
 - If you're working on a custom component, and your library includes a package that has native code, you **must** add that package as a direct dependency.
 For example, when testing my `audio-player` component I must also add `react-native-track-player` as a direct dependency because that library has native code in it.
 This must be done for linking purposes.
-  :::important
+  :::note
-  Important: When Adalo builds your library from the component marketplace, we will automatically check to see if your library has dependencies that have native code, and will add them for you.
+  When Adalo builds your library from the component marketplace, we will automatically check to see if your library has dependencies that have native code, and will add them for you.
   :::

 Next, you must modify `mobile-previewer/libraries.js` so that Adalo will recognize your package as an Adalo library: